Mind in Mind Book by Steve McKeown

 The second danger is that reading self-help books and the compulsive need to buy the latest one just out, can become addictive in its own right.

 The self-help world can be prone to passing fads and fashions.
-Whether it’s the latest short-cut to professional success or a new interpretation of old ideas — the addicted reader will always need the hottest take on self-improvement.
+Whether it’s the latest short-cut to professional success or a new interpretation of old ideas — the addicted reader will always need the hottest buy xanax in jakarta take on self-improvement.
 (Seven Easy Steps to the New You…etc).

 It is, of course, exactly the same with diet books.
 Readers are permanently hungry for the next big thing in losing weight or improving health, even though they often contradict each other (or themselves).
 Newspapers are full of dietary advice or the latest superfoods that will ‘add years to your life’ or prevent cancer.
 Snake oil has always sold well – and expensively.
 Meanwhile, the obesity crisis worsens, and diabetes costs the NHS billions.